datascientiafoundation/feature-engineering/README.md

    - If the dataset follows the **flattened structure**, save it in the `data/raw` folder.

-   - If the dataset follows the **Hierarchical structure** (as retrieved from the catalog), save it in the `data/CREP` folder.
+   - If the dataset follows the **hierarchical structure** (as retrieved from the catalog), save it in the `data/CREP` folder.
 Datasets in this structure need to be flattened first by running the following script:

    ```bash
      python -m src.load -i data/CREP -o data/raw -l logs/load.log